grafana/grafana/docs/sources/datasources/cloudwatch.md

 It's worth to mention that Amazon will charge you for CloudWatch API usage.
 CloudWatch costs
 $0.01 per 1,000 GetMetricStatistics or ListMetrics requests.
-For each query Grafana will issue a GetMetricStatistics request and every time you pick a dimenion in the query editor Grafana will issue a ListMetrics request.
+For each query Grafana will issue a GetMetricStatistics request and every time you pick a dimension in the query editor Grafana will issue a ListMetrics request.